kowala-tech/kcoin/CODESTYLE.md

 email := NewEMail()
 email.SetTo("kcoin@kowala.tech")
 ```
-the developer might not me aware that it has to set de TO before using EMail
+the developer might not me aware that it has to set de TO before using EMail.

-If you require and IP why not
+If you require and IP why not:

 ```go
 email := NewMailer("kcoin@kowala.tech")